MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_ImportCampaign.md

 > [!NOTE]
 > - To import one Google Ads account at a time, follow the steps in the [Import from Google Ads](#import-from) section below.
 To import multiple Google Ads accounts into Microsoft Advertising, follow the steps in the [Import multiple accounts from Google Ads](#import-multiple-accounts-from) section further below.
 > - Some items and settings require special attention during import, so make sure to review [What gets imported from Google Ads](hlp_BA_CONC_ImportWhatInfo.md).
-> - If you select **Quick import** but you have more than one Google Ads account or a Google Merchant Center account under the manager account you use to sign in, you’ll automatically be taken to the **Smart import** flow.
+> - If you select **Quick import** but you have more than one Google Ads account or a Google Merchant Center account under the manager account you use to sign in, youâ€™ll automatically be taken to the **Smart import** flow.

 <a id="ImportFrom"></a>